-- Preshingle a small stack of material and load in hopper with one end of the stack resting against the gate assembly, and the other end resting on the back wedge. - 2.
+- 1. Preshingle a small stack of material and load in hopper. - 2.
+With one end of the stack resting against the gate assembly, the other end will be resting on the back wedge (Figure 3-1). - 3.
 Gradually add more product to the hopper.
-As stack height will have a preferred minimum and maximum, you will have to experiment to determine the effective range of height. - 3.
-As you add product, tap each handful of product with your hand to make sure it rests evenly against the back plate.
+As stack height will have a preferred minimum and a maximum, you will have to experiment to determine the effective range of height (Figure 3-2). - 4.
+As you add product, tamp each hand-full of product with your hand to make sure it rests evenly against the back plate.